blackhan-software/avalanche-cli/README.md

 This API allows clients to interact with the Timestamp Chain.
 The Timestamp Chain is a timestamp server.
 Each block contains a 32 byte payload and the timestamp when the block was created.
 The genesis data for a new instance of the Timestamp Chain is the genesis block's 32 byte payload.

 ```
 timestamp get-block                               Get a block by its ID.
-If no ID is provided, get the latest block.
+If no ID is provided, get the latest..
 timestamp propose-block                           Propose the creation of a new block.
 ```